AndreCL/FacebookChatStatistics/README.md

 * Select directory

-* You should see something like this:
+* You should see something like this (old version):

 ![Download data](https://github.com/AndreCL/FacebookChatStatistics/blob/master/Screenshots/13-Screenshot.png?raw=true)

 ## Todo:

+- Implement when user joined (subscribed) later or left (unsubscribed)
+- Implement call tab
 - Automatically unzip & more complex find all jsons in all subdirectories
 - Include in readme that it requires to install .net 6.0
 - Don't lock UI on loading